Who We Are

 MADELINE NOBIDA

-In college, Maddi worked with various choreographers aiding both in movement generation and providing visual art such as video editing and photography.
-She has collaborated with Aeternus Dance Company, Selcouth Movement, Victoria Marks, WHYTEBERG, Paola Escobar, and graduating UCLA dance students.
-She has also done movement direction and collaborated with music artists Noah Mac, Jacklen Ro, and Jodie Reeves.
+Maddi works with freestyle dancers and choreographers alike, aiding in movement generation and visual art such as video editing and photography.
+She has collaborated with Aeternus Dance Company, Selcouth Movement, Victoria Marks, WHYTEBERG, Haze Soyeon, and Paola Escobar.
+She has also movement directed and collaborated with music artists Noah Mac, Jacklen Ro, and Jodie Reeves.
 In addition to art making, Madeline is deeply committed to community engagement and empowerment.
-In 2018 and 2019, she worked as a Counselor for UCLA’s Dance Intensive, guiding a group of high school students on a life changing journey, enabling them to finds their voices through dance and poetry.
-Madeline aims to use her visual arts and leadership skills to aid artists, from choreographers to musicians, in their own careers.
-She is currently based in New York City where she continues her practice in various street and contemporary dance forms.
+In 2018 and 2019, she worked as a Counselor for UCLA’s Dance Intensive, guiding a group of high school students to finds their voices through dance and poetry.
+Madeline aims to use her visual arts and leadership skills to aid artists, from choreographers to musicians, in their own practices.
+She is currently based in New York City where she continues her training in various street style and contemporary dance forms.

 BELLA STENVALL

-Bella Stenvall (she/her) received her B.A. in Dance and Arabic with a Global Studies minor from the World Arts and Cultures/Dance Department (WACD) at the University of California, Los Angeles.
-She considers herself a life-long student of many movement practices.
-She has organized community performance spaces and interdisciplinary collaborations all over the world.
+Bella has organized community performance spaces and interdisciplinary collaborations all over the world.
 In 2023, she served as an Artist-in-Residence at the IDEA Festival in Amman, Jordan where she was commissioned to create a new all-ages participatory work for the festival.
 As a performer, she has collaborated with and danced for artists such as The Marias, KAYE, Kyle Abraham, Nia Love, Ryuji Yamaguchi, and Haze Soyeon—all of whom she is indebted to and admires greatly.